SelimArslan1/bilkent-offerings-api/README.md

 The scraper uses Selenium WebDriver to load the course list, click through interactive elements, and extract section details.

-Scrapes real-time data from STARS and returns clean JSON of course offerings
+Scrapes real-time data from STARS and returns clean JSON of course offerings.
+Scraper also uses a Redis cache to cache recent responses for low latency.

 ## API Endpoints